codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Reset Shared Configuration Repository for GitOps Runtimes
 Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

+Once created, you can reset the Shared Configuration Repo defined for your account under the following conditions:
+* Optional.
+There are no active Runtimes in your account

+* Manadtory.
+The URL is incorrect or missing
-You must reset the Shared Configuration Repo if the URL is either incorrect or missing, which is flagged through this notification in the UI:
+  Codefresh notifies you through the UI if the Shared Configuration Repo URL is either incorrect or missing.

+    * Incorrect URL
+      The Shared Config Repo details provided during installation in Account Setup are incorrect.
+Codefresh could not connect to the Shared Repo with the details provided.
+    * Undefined URL
+      You installed the GitOps Runtime through a script or another automated mechanism without providing the URL to the Shared Configuration Repository.

+  >**NOTE**:
+  >If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Configuration Repository.
+To do so, you must contact Codefresh Support.
+  >Otherwise, you must uninstall all the GitOps Runtimes in your account.

     {% include
  image.html
  lightbox="true"
  file="/images/runtime/shared-config-repo-missing.png"